AWikia/Level/README.md

     - Hearts (Light Blue, Gray, Pink)
     - Bluberries
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
-  - ZWJ (See [here](#private-use-area-characters) for character support)
+  - Composite Glyphs (See [here](#private-use-area-e000---ffff) for character support)
-  - Component Glyphs (69 currently)
+  - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
-    - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
-All of them reside in Plane 15
+  - Supplementary Letter Style Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
-- 356 different COLR glyphs (Of which 269 are Unicode, 21 are ZWJ and 69 are in SPUA-A) , which consist of:
+- 356 different COLR glyphs (Of which 269 are Unicode, 21 are ZWJ and 69 are Component) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign